-On March 15, 2005, the Board of Directors also authorized the redemption of all shares outstanding of our 8.625% Series B Preferred Stock ("Series B Preferred Stock") (NYSE:OHI PrA; CUSIP: 681936209).
+On March 15, 2005, the Board of Directors also authorized the redemption of all shares outstanding of our 8.625% Series B Preferred Stock ("Series B Preferred Stock") (NYSE:OHI PrB; CUSIP: 681936208).
 We redeemed all of the outstanding shares on May 2, 2005 for \$25.00 per share, plus \$0.55104 per share in accrued and unpaid dividends through the redemption date, for an aggregate redemption price of \$25.55104 per share.
 Dividends on the shares of Series B Preferred Stock ceased to accrue from and after the redemption date, after which the Series B Preferred Stock was no longer outstanding and holders of the Series B Preferred Stock have only the right to receive the redemption price.

-The notice of redemption and related materials was mailed to the holders of the Series B Preferred Stock on or about April 1, 2005.
+The notice of redemption and related materials were mailed to the holders of the Series B Preferred Stock on or about April 1, 2005.
 EquiServe Trust Company acted as our redemption and paying agent.
 On or before the redemption date, we deposited with EquiServe the aggregate redemption price to be held in trust for the benefit of the holders of the Series B Preferred Stock.
-Holders of the Series B Preferred Stock who hold shares through the Depository Trust Company will have their shares of the Series B Preferred Stock redeemed in accordance with the Depository Trust Company's procedures.
+Holders of the Series B Preferred Stock who held shares through the Depository Trust Company had their shares of the Series B Preferred Stock redeemed in accordance with the Depository Trust Company's procedures.

-In connection with the redemption of the Series B Preferred Stock, Omega's second quarter 2005 results will reflect a non-recurring reduction in net income attributable to common shareholders of approximately \$2.0 million or approximately \$0.04 per common share.
-This reduction will be taken in accordance with the Securities and Exchange Commission's Interpretation of FASB-EITF Topic D-42 ("The Effect on the Calculation of Earnings per Share for the Redemption or Induced Conversion of Preferred Stock"), issued on July 31, 2003.
-Under this interpretation, all costs associated with the original issuance of the Series B Preferred Stock will be recorded as a reduction of net income attributable to common stockholders.
+In connection with the redemption of the Series B Preferred Stock, for the three-month period ended June 30, 2005, we recorded a non-cash, non-recurring reduction in net income attributable to common shareholders of approximately \$2.0 million.
+This reduction was taken in accordance with the Securities and Exchange Commission's Interpretation of FASB-EITF Topic D-42 ("The Effect on the Calculation of Earnings per Share for the Redemption or Induced Conversion of Preferred Stock"), issued on July 31, 2003.
+Under this interpretation, all costs associated with the original issuance of the Series B Preferred Stock were recorded as a reduction of net income attributable to common stockholders.

-On January 18, 2005, the Board of Directors declared regular quarterly dividends of approximately \$0.52344 per preferred share for its Series B Preferred Stock, which were paid February 15, 2005 to preferred stockholders of record on January 31, 2005.
+On January 18, 2005, the Board of Directors declared regular quarterly dividends of approximately \$0.53906 per preferred share for its Series B Preferred Stock, that were paid February 15, 2005 to preferred stockholders of record on January 31, 2005.